open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 - `keep_keys(target, string...)` - `target` is a path expression to a map type field.
 The map will be mutated to only contain the fields specified by the list of strings. e.g., `keep_keys(attributes, "http.method")`, `keep_keys(attributes, "http.method", "http.route")`

+- `truncate(target, limit)` - `target` is a path expression to a map type field. `limit` is an integer.
+The map will be mutated such that all string values are truncated to the limit. e.g., `truncate(attributes, 100)` will truncate all string values in `attributes` such that all string values have less than or equal to 100 characters.
+Non-string values are ignored.

 Supported where operations:
 - `==` - matches telemetry where the values are equal to each other
 - `!=` - matches telemetry where the values are not equal to each other